CraigCottingham/advent-of-code-2021/README.md

 Most of the code other than the solutions is from [advent-of-code](https://github.com/T-Hugs/advent-of-code) by [T-Hugs](https://github.com/T-Hugs).
 I have retained his original readme file as `readme.T-Hugs.md`, but I'll try to copy the relevant bits into here.

+## Acknowledgements

+* A big thank you to `u/vulpine-linguist` on Reddit for showing me the way out of a hole I'd dug myself into on day 16 part 2.